jdavidrt/spopa-25-frontend/README.md

 ### Performance and Scalability
 #### Scenarios:
 #### Scenario 1: the software system must implement the Load Balancer Pattern.
-The project uses a load balancing pattern using the [a] algorithm within the API Gateway component of the structure, taking care of [something].
+To ensure optimal performance and system scalability under high traffic, the project uses a load balancer that distributes incoming client requests across multiple service instances.
+This reduces individual server load, minimizes response times, and allows the system to scale horizontally by adding or removing service nodes dynamically as demand changes.

-#### Scenario 2: the software system must implement a pattern deffined by the team.
+#### Scenario 2: the software system must implement Horizontal Scaling.
+To handle increased demand and ensure system availability, the architecture supports horizontal scaling by deploying multiple instances of key services.
+These instances can be distributed across containers or virtual machines and are managed by an orchestrator , allowing the system to dynamically add or remove nodes based on resource usage and traffic volume without downtime.

 #### Applied patterns and tactics